 Even in these very unusual times, we would like to be able to greet newcomers and visitors to Grace Episcopal Church!
 If you have recently “visited” us through an online class or worship service, or even just by browsing around our website, we invite you to fill out an online welcome card so we may share additional information about who we are and what we have to offer.
 We are glad you are here!

-Stuart asked us some pretty tough questions in his sermon last week.
+Stuart asked us some pretty tough questions in a recent sermon.
 Questions like, “What do you really consider most important in your life?”
 “What are you giving your life to?”
 What do you desire?”
 What burdens are you carrying that you need to put down?”
 These are questions for the heart, and the heart often speaks best without words.
 So how are we—good ‘people of the book[s]’ that we are—to learn to hear the wisdom of our hearts?
-One of my favorite methods is to make a collage. learn more
+Try making a collage. learn more

 A cento (comes from the Latin word for ‘patchwork’) is a poem made up completely from the lines of other poems—a collage of sorts.
 To write one, you collect a number of poems, and highlight the line (or lines) that draw your attention in each poem.
 You then copy those lines onto a piece of paper, and cut them into separate strips.
 Rearrange them at will, until you’ve created a new poem that’s your response.
 As a poetry exercise, it encourages us to linger with images or phrases that resonate for us and let our imaginations make connections between them.
 It also gets us past the hurdle of ‘finding the right words.’
 These same advantages make it a helpful prayer practice.
 Here is some more information and an example.

 Prayers of Lament